PDrifting/CBookDraft/book.markdown

   s64 sThud = -38131823283338;
   u64 uThud = 14710131619;

-  //keep in mind the hex specifier only works with integer data types
+  // Keep in mind the hex specifier only works with integer data types and
-  //out of the box and only showing the lower case specifier in this case
+  // is only showing the lower case specifier in this case.
+You can use %X
-  //you can use %X and %LX if you prefer upper case
-  //remember you need the %Lx or %LX for 64-bit
+  // and %LX if you prefer upper case.
+Remember you need the %Lx or %LX for
-  //also that all other unsigned integer data types will be cast
+  // 64-bit.
+All other unsigned integer data types will be cast to unsigned
-  //to unsigned char as you'll see in the output
+  // char, as you'll see in the output.

   printf("cFoo  [%%x] = %x\n", cFoo);
   printf("sFoo  [%%x] = %x\n", sFoo);